 Traditionally, ensuring an alleged victim's safety meant removing the child from the home and evaluating the merits of the allegations later.
 In cases of sexual abuse, that approach lead to an abysmal reality.
-Only less than ten percent of offenders are removed from the child's
+Ninety-three percent of all offenders remain within the child's environment or return home in the first year.21 Less than 2% of all suspected offenders are convicted, while only 7% of offenders whose abuse is substantiated are jailed for more than a year.22